Monona set to hire consultant to review June 2 arrest of Black man

 “We didn’t know all that when we promised to do the investigation,” she said.

-But she said a lot of Monona residents have been upset by the incident and about alleged racism in Monona, and the conversation has moved beyond the Furdge arrest.
+But she said a lot of Monona residents have been upset by the incident and about reports of racism in Monona, and the conversation has moved beyond the Furdge arrest.

 Body paint mural by Dawn Marie Svanoe